 International Hurricane Research Center at Florida International University (IHRC) is a multi-disciplinary research and education organization focused on a single mission: to reduce hurricane damage and loss of life through more effective mitigation.
 In 1996 the Florida Board of Regents created the IHRC at Florida International University (FIU) through a public-private partnership between the We Will Rebuild Foundation, (an organization formed to spearhead the rebuilding of Miami-Dade County after Hurricane Andrew), and the University.
 To learn more visit ihrc.fiu.edu.

-National Emergency Management Association (NEMA) is a non-partisan, non-profit association dedicated to enhancing public safety by improving the nation’s ability to prepare for, respond to and recover from all emergencies, disasters, and threats to our nation’s security.
-NEMA is the professional association of and for state emergency management directors from all 50 states, eight U.S. territories, and the District of Columbia.
+National Emergency Management Association (NEMA) is a nonpartisan, nonprofit 501(c)(3) association dedicated to enhancing public safety by improving the nation’s ability to prepare for, respond to, and recover from all emergencies, disasters, and threats to our nation’s security.
+NEMA is the professional association of and for emergency management directors from all 50 states, eight U.S. territories, and the District of Columbia.
 NEMA provides national leadership and expertise in comprehensive emergency management; serves as a vital emergency management information and assistance resource; and advances continuous improvement in emergency management through strategic partnerships, innovative programs, and collaborative policy positions.
 To learn more visit nemaweb.org.

 The Salvation Army aids more than 30 million people a year, providing disaster relief services, day care centers, summer camps, holiday assistance, services for the aging, AIDS education and residential services, medical facilities, shelters for battered women and children, family and career counseling, vocational training, correction services, and substance abuse rehabilitation.
 To learn more visit salvationarmyusa.org.